muhammad-adil86/Data-Analytics-Portfolio-Projects/Python/Amazon Web Scraper/README.md

 ## Web Scraping

-The following steps are performed for web scraping:
+The following steps were performed for web scraping:

     1. Connect to the website using the **requests** library
     2. Use **beautifulsoup** to parse the HTML content